White Wheat Bread

 This page contains affiliate links.
 For more information please read my Disclosure Policy.

-This white whole wheat bread recipe is a soft, homemade whole grain white bread ideal for sandwiches, toast and more!
-A combination of white whole wheat flour and bread flour result in a lovely, light bread that slices beautifully.
+This white wheat bread recipe is a soft, homemade whole wheat white bread ideal for sandwiches, toast and more!
+A combination of white whole wheat flour and bread flour result in a lovely, light loaf-style bread that slices beautifully.

 I love bread.
 I love kneading bread, the slow rise of the dough and the smell of fresh bread filling the house.
 I make it A LOT.
 I’ve shared some fun recipes like Garlic Bread Rolls and Asiago Cheese Bread.
 But I figured it was probably good share a staple in my house, a simple, but delicious White Whole Wheat Bread recipe that has held together many a sandwich in my kitchen.
 I typically rotate between it and my Honey Wheat Sandwich Bread to mix things up.